SuppliedOrange/EmberKey/readme.md

 `Erase All Hotkeys` -> This will erase all the hotkeys.

+`GIF pop-ups` -> Use GIFs in place of pop-ups as success messages wherever possible *doThis add more of these.

+`Check GIF compatibility` -> You'll have to check if your Python version supports PIL or pillow and use the module accordingly.
+If you fail the compatibility test please do not attempt to enable GIFs.

 `Show Console` -> Throughout the functioning of the app, multiple logs are printed.
 This button will open a debugger that shows everything that is printed to the console.

 ## Adding Hotkeys